 Currently serving approximately 250 commuter students, the campus offers a supportive and technologically infused learning environment that complements a variety of associate degree programs and features “smart” classrooms, computer and science laboratories, a library, a café and other campus services.

 SUNY Morrisville began its commitment to Norwich and Chenango County in 1968, when an agreement was reached between the SUNY Morrisville Office of Continuing Education and the Norwich City School District to offer courses at Norwich Senior High School.
 SUNY Morrisville operated as an extension site in Norwich until 1988, when branch campus status was attained and provided the opportunity to offer degree programs in their entirety.
 The Norwich Campus has since served more than 21,000 full- and part-time students.

 Headquartered at the Norwich Campus and serving Chenango County Schools, The Liberty Partnerships Program is a cooperative 12-month program designed to inspire and empower middle and high school students to complete high school and seek college admission or advanced workforce- training opportunities.

 Syracuse Educational Opportunity Center (EOC)

-The Syracuse Educational Opportunity Center (EOC), administered by SUNY Morrisville, provides the urban community of Syracuse with innovative academic programs leading to higher education, as well as vocational training programs leading to gainful employment and economic self-sufficiency.
+The Syracuse Educational Opportunity Center (EOC), administered by SUNY Morrisville, provides the urban community of Syracuse with innovative academic programs leading to higher education, as well as vocational and workforce development training programs leading to gainful employment and economic self-sufficiency.
 The Syracuse EOC is part of a statewide network of 10 education opportunity centers and two outreach and counseling centers that function as the 65th campus of the State University of New York (SUNY).

 The State University of New York